abstractoperators/concrete/webapp/docs/docs/learn/concepts/index.md

 **Clients**
 `Client`s are the internal interface to an API or other programmatic backend.

-**Daemons**
+**agentserver**
-`Daemons` are long-running processes providing an entrypoint for Operators and Tools to interact.
+`agentserver` persist long-running processes providing an entrypoint for Operators and Tools to interact.

 ---

-Last Updated: 2024-12-04 09:21:32 UTC
+Last Updated: 2025-01-15 16:18:26 UTC

-Lines Changed: +6, -2
+Lines Changed: +1, -1